-If you could peer inside the heads of most people at the gym, you’d probably see that their minds were doing one of the three things during their workout—stewing about work, singing along with the lyrics coming through their headphones, or counting to eight, 10, or 12.
-Set after set after set.
+If you could look inside the heads of most people at the gym, you’d probably see their minds doing one of the three things during their workout -- thinking about work, singing along with the songs in their headphones or counting out their reps.

-The reason is simple: Strictly structured workouts – such as doing 3 sets of 10 reps because a piece of paper says so —is an archaic way of training.
-I’m not saying it doesn’t work; I’m just saying that you’ll make more out of your time in the gym if you forget the must-hit-a-number doctrine and learn to lift by more feel -- and to suit your personality.
+Strictly structured workouts -- such as doing three sets of 10 reps because a piece of paper says so -- is an archaic way of training.
+Not that it doesn’t work; but you’ll make more of your time in the gym if you forget the must-hit-a-number doctrine and learn to lift by more feel -- and to suit your personality.

-To determine the approach that will work best for you, you should understand the four fundamental approaches to sets and reps -- and the results they tend to produce.
-Then you should take a look at your own lifting mentality so you can see your own training strengths and weaknesses – and learn how to evolve your thinking to produce even better results.
+To determine the approach that will work best for you, you should understand the five fundamental approaches to sets and reps -- and the results they tend to produce.
+Then take a look at your training strengths and weaknesses and learn how to evolve your thinking to produce even better results.

 When it comes to reps, different numbers can help you reach different goals.
-While they can vary a bit, the general range for each is:
+While they can vary a bit, the general range for each is as follows:

 Your Style: By the Book

 THIS IS YOU IF: You exercise first and ask questions later.
 If someone hands you a lifting plan with a 1,500-word article explaining the theory behind it, you skip those pesky words and go straight to the workouts.
 You follow the plan exactly how it’s written out, performing precisely as many exercises, sets and reps as it prescribes.

 NOW EVOLVE YOUR THINKING: Learn to read your body’s signals -- and be okay with what they tell you.
 Stress, lack of sleep, poor nutrition -- any of that stuff can affect your workouts.